arnodelorme/wp15/usecase-2.5/README.md

 ## Input data

 The input data is a freely available online resource named "OpenNeuro".
-More specifically, the suject database has [ds003020](https://openneuro.org/datasets/ds003020/versions/2.2.0) as Openneuro Accession Number.
-The input data consists of about 992 files with a combined size of 123.01GB.
-More specifically, the subject database includes 8 subjects.
-Each patient undergoes 16 sessions, each involving bold fMRI.
+More specifically, the suject database has [ds004934](https://openneuro.org/datasets/ds004934/versions/2.2.0) as Openneuro Accession Number.
+The input data consists of about 1548 files with a combined size of 18.63G.
+More specifically, the subject database includes 44 subjects.
+These subjects are divided into two experiments: 17 subjects undergo fMRIs dedicated to experiment 1 whereas 29 subjects undergo fMRIs dedicated to experiment 2.
 The data can be downloaded using [datalab](https://www.datalad.org/).
 In order to be able to use [datalab](https://www.datalad.org/), a recent version of [git]( https://git-scm.com/downloads) is required.

 ````
 #create siesta python environment